zelang-dev/c-coroutine/index.md

 The above is the **main** and most likely functions to be used, see [coroutine.h](https://github.com/symplely/c-coroutine/blob/main/include/coroutine.h) for additional.

-> Note: None of the functions above require passing/handling the underlying `co_routine_t` object/structure.
+> Note: None of the functions above require passing/handling the underlying `routine_t` object/structure.

 ## Usage